Transform care delivery with your new patient pathways

 The secrets of low dose and excellent image quality

-Integrate complex exams into daily practice: Equipped with premium technologies, SOMATOM go.Up delivers results you would not expect from a routine system.
+Integrate complex exams into daily practice: Equipped with premium technologies, SOMATOM go.Now delivers results you would not expect from a routine system.
 Find out more about our Stellar detector, High Power 80, Tin Filter, spectral imaging, iMAR, and SAFIRE.

 • Reduced image noise in every scan